 Overview: In 2017, Davidson College redesigned its innovation program for more transparency, engagement, and democracy.
 The process was designed to bring in and launch as many ideas as possible, built on the IdeaScale platform.
 This became particularly important when the COVID pandemic impacted the campus, leading to rapid change.

 Building An Inclusive Innovation Practice

 In 2017, a team led by Davidson’s director of innovation initiatives, Kristen Eshleman, found that the university had an effective way to gather incremental innovation ideas and put them to work.
-Yet, it also found the university needed something at a larger scale with a broader scope, ideally, that brought together faculty, students, and administration.
+Yet, it also found the university needed something at a larger scale with a broader scope.
+Ideally, that brought together faculty, students, and administration.

 According to their research, the ideal process would be transparent and ambitious, aiming for larger changes in the campus and its culture.
 It also needed to support experimentation, both to support ideas and give students room to test theories and approaches.
 They came up with the IdeaTrek concept, built on IdeaScale’s platform.

 IdeaTrek uses two tracks.
-The first is for general ideas, which is always open through a digital “suggestion box.”
+The first is for general ideas, which are always open through a digital “suggestion box.”
 The opportunity is carefully assessed by stakeholders across the campus, with feedback provided, before a final committee makes a go/no-go decision.
-The process is fully transparent, moves quickly, and offers a clear record anyone can access.
+The process is fully transparent, moves quickly, and offers a clear record that anyone can access.

 The other track uses short-term, focused campaigns with deadlines.
 Stakeholders develop the values, goals, and teams that will build ideas.
 The teams, which are cross-functional and picked to represent Davidson’s full diversity, collect the ideas and vet them before passing them to pilot teams who will test them for feasibility, using multiple iterations.